 Being one of the most iconic and beloved superheroes of all-time, it was inventible that ‘Superman’ would come to life on the silver screen once again.
-This time from director Zach Synder, a director I’m not particularly fond of due to his weak focus on storytelling and over-reliance of action and attractive visuals.
-Unfortunately, ‘Man of Steel’ is still no exception to this.
+This time from director Zach Synder (300, Watchmen, Sucker Punch), a director I’m not particularly fond of due to his weak focus on storytelling and overreliance on action and attractive visuals.
+And unfortunately, ‘Man of Steel’ is no exception to this.

-This retold origin story focuses on: ‘Clark Kent’ (Superman), an alien who as a child was evacuated from his dying world: ‘Krypton’ and soon arrived on Earth, where he began living as a normal human under his newly found parents.
-But when survivors of his alien homeworld invade the planet, he must reveal himself to the world.
+Plot Summary: ‘Clark Kent’, an alien who as a child was evacuated from his dying world of: ‘Krypton’ and soon arrived on Earth, where he began living as a normal human under his newly found parents.
+But when survivors of his alien home-world invade the planet, he must reveal himself to the world.

 The main issue that I have with this film is that the filmmakers seem to not understand the character of: ‘Superman’ very well, as the entire film is extremely bleak, dull and even somewhat dark.
 In addition to this, ‘Superman’ himself actually does very little heroic acts throughout the film’s runtime.
 Almost the complete opposite of the original: ‘Superman’ from 1978.
 This is even seen in the colour palette, as the film mostly uses a dark blue and grey colour palette.
 But when your superhero protagonist is supposed to be a symbol of hope and heroism, this is definitely not the way to go.